schani/SimpLang/VM.md

 If the number in slot *SRC1* is the same as the one in *SRC2*, sets the slot *DST* to `1`, otherwise to `0`.

+## Syntax

+Each line is an instruction.
+Within the line, white space and commas act as separators.
+The first element in each line is the line number, which must be ignored (it's only there to make reading VM code easier).
+The second line is the name of the instruction, then follow the arguments.
+Numbers are sequences of digits, optionally prefixed by a minus sign.
+Slots are numbers prefixed by a dollar sign.
+Instruction indexes are numbers.